mailplane/mailplane.github.com/_posts/help/howto/2013-11-10-switch_to_account.md

 - howto
 ---

-The new 'Switch to account' functionality of Mailplane 3 allows to switch between an unlimited number of accounts.
+The 'Switch to account' functionality of Mailplane 3 allows you to switch between an unlimited number of accounts.
 It unifies tabs with the switch functionality of Mailplane 2.
+Simply go to Mailplane 3 > Switch to account... or press `Control-Command-A`.

 To be correct we're switching between workspaces instead of just accounts.
 A workspace contains a number of tabs and a cookie storage.
 Switching means changing to another workspace with a separate cookie storage and thus you won't be logged-in to the same accounts anymore.